5. Controllers

 Get a platform by ID

-Add the following code to the platforms controller, it should reside inside the class declaration, at the same level as the GetPlatforms:
+Add the following code to the platforms controller, it should reside inside the class declaration, at the same level as GetPlatforms:

 [HttpGet("{id}", Name = "GetPlatformById")]